 Today, with Roosevelt's second term near completion, we find that the money changers are managing to hoard more wealth than ever before.
-The new deal for the forgotten man still remains a promise while about 13 million men and women put into practice in such a way that in order to benefit by it, a man must comply with it.
+The new deal for the forgotten man still remains a promise while about 13 million men and women are hunting and begging for a chance to sell their labor to the money changers who control the industries of the land.